asartamonov/scripts/readme.md

 You just select text you want to replace (variable or method name or even class name) run the script and type a new name for selected member.
 Thats it.

 4. HControlRestart.ps1
-On ASUS laptop proces HControl.exe freezes when computer wakes up after skeep.
+On ASUS laptop proces HControl.exe freezes when computer wakes up after sleep.
 Restart this process is necessary because it is responsible for additional buttons (FN-keys).
 This handy script helps to do that.